Flu Shots: To schedule a flu shot for your child, call us at 909-255-3236.

 - A child with parents or caregivers at high risk of complications from the flu

-Some side effects of the vaccine can be like mild flu symptoms, but the vaccine does not cause the flu.
+Some side effects of the vaccine can seem like mild flu symptoms.
+But the vaccine doesn't cause the flu.
 Side effects can be prevented by taking over-the-counter medicines such as acetaminophen.
 Never give your child aspirin without talking to your child's healthcare provider first.
 Possible side effects of the flu vaccine include:

 - Soreness in the arm where the shot was given